(612) 543-8106 | firstname.lastname@example.org

-As Development and Administrative Associate, Katie is the friendly voice you hear on the phone when calling to learn more about Friends, your membership, or ask general questions.
+As Development and Operations Specialist, Katie is the friendly voice you hear on the phone when calling to learn more about Friends, your membership, or ask general questions.
 Katie thinks the best part about working for our Library is knowing that she directly supports our community’s access to infinite reserves of knowledge, adventure, and exploration.

 When thinking back to her favorite library memory, Katie says, "I fondly remember my mom taking me to the library every summer for the Summer Reads programs and I would be so pumped to check off all of the books on the reading lists (and piles more for good measure)."

-Outside of work Katie enjoys to traveling, reading, writing fiction, and painting.
+Outside of work Katie enjoys traveling, reading, writing fiction, and painting.

 (612) 543-8103 | firstname.lastname@example.org

-Growing up in a rural location, Linda remembers receiving monthly books in the mail as part of a Book Club gift membership from her grandparents.
-She is now immensely grateful to use and work for an outstanding Library system.
-Outside of work, Linda enjoys movies, cooking, quilting, gardening, card games, and seeking out new books to read depending the seasons, moods, and flavors of the day!
+Growing up in a rural location, Linda remembers receiving monthly books in the mail as part of a book club gift membership from her grandparents.
+She is now immensely grateful to use and work for an outstanding library system.
+Outside of work, Linda and her husband enjoy frequent film or theater outings and annual travel to explore new destinations.

 (612) 543-8105 | email@example.com